kalaschnik/adobe-fonts-revealer/README.md

 # Adobe Fonts Revealer

-> This shell script copies all activated creative cloud fonts (otf) to your Downloads directory
+> Copy Adobe Fonts (OTF) to your Downloads directory

 **Problem**
 Your licensed and activated Adobe Fonts are not accessible.
 (1) They are stored (hidden) under (macOS): `$HOME/Library/Application\ Support/Adobe/CoreSync/plugins/livetype/.r/`.
 And (2), the filenames are some sort of id, which is good for Adobe managing the files, yet not human-readable.